Arms export licences for sales to Israel

 A major part of the agreement is helping Australia acquire their first conventionally armed, nuclear-powered submarine fleet.
 This is known as pillar 1 of AUKUS and is discussed in Commons Library paper AUKUS submarine (SSN-A) programme (CBP 9843).

-The Minister responsible for AUKUS Pillar 2 is the Minister for Defence Procurement, James Cartlidge.
-In June 2023 he said “good progress is being made” across all eight workstreams.
+The Minister responsible for AUKUS Pillar 2 is the Minister for Defence Procurement.

-Within pillar 2 are eight workstreams covering areas such as artificial intelligence, hypersonic missiles and quantum technologies.
-In April 2022 the three Governments provided an update on progress so far.
+Within pillar 2 are several workstreams covering areas such as artificial intelligence, hypersonic missiles and quantum technologies.

 This workstream focuses on strengthening cyber capabilities, including protecting critical communications and operations systems.